Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Abstract

 \section{Abstract}

 From an information theoretic perspective, joint communication and sensing (JCAS) represents a natural generalization of communication network functionality.
-However, it requires the reevaluation of network performance from a multi-objective perspective.
-We develop a novel mathematical framework for characterizing the sensing and communication coverage probability and ergodic capacity in JCAS networks.
-We employ an information theoretic formulation of radar tracking to extend the notions of coverage probability and ergodic capacity to the radar setting.
-Using this framework, we analyze the downlink sensing and communication coverage and capacity of a JCAS network employing a shared multicarrier waveform and analog beamforming.
+However, it requires the re-evaluation of network performance from a multi-objective perspective.
+We develop a novel mathematical framework for characterizing the sensing and communication coverage probability and ergodic rate in JCAS networks.
+We employ a formulation of sensing parameter estimation based on mutual information to extend the notions of coverage probability and ergodic rate to the radar setting.
+We define sensing coverage probability as the probability that the rate of information extracted about the parameters of interest associated with a typical radar target exceeds some threshold, and sensing ergodic rate as the spatial average of the aforementioned rate of information.
+Using this framework, we analyze the downlink sensing and communication coverage and rate of a mmWave JCAS network employing a shared waveform, directional beamforming, and monostatic sensing.
 Leveraging tools from stochastic geometry, we derive upper and lower bounds for these quantities.
-We also develop several general technical results including: i) a method for obtaining closed form bounds on the Laplace Transform of a shot noise process, ii) an analog of H{\"o}lder's Inequality to the setting of harmonic means, and iii) a relation between the Laplace and Mellin Transforms of a non-negative random variable.
-We use the derived bounds to investigate the performance of JCAS networks under varying base station and blockage density.
-Among several insights, our analysis indicates that network densification improves sensing performance - in contrast to communications.
+We also develop several general technical results including: i) a generic method for obtaining closed form upper and lower bounds on the Laplace Transform of a shot noise process, ii) a new analog of H{\"o}lder's Inequality to the setting of harmonic means, and iii) a relation between the Laplace and Mellin Transforms of a non-negative random variable.
+We use the derived bounds to numerically investigate the performance of JCAS networks under varying base station and blockage density.
+Among several insights, our numerical analysis indicates that network densification improves sensing SINR performance -- in contrast to communications.